vikubel/JavaAlgo/README.md

 JavaAlgo
 ========

 This repo contains code for project Java Algorithms.
-A abstract way to use all possible algorithms
+An abstract way to use all possible algorithms